cartesianproduct/cartesianproduct.github.io/README.md

 # Cartesian Product

-Information and data that we compiled during the Energy Challenge Hackathon
+Work that we compiled during the Energy Challenge Hackathon

 # Prompt: